 Understanding your agent's performance means tracking tokens and timing.
 This guide shows you how to capture and visualize these critical metrics.

 Coming from Software Engineering?
-This is performance monitoring — the same discipline as tracking p50/p95/p99 latencies, request throughput, and resource utilization for your APIs.
+This is performance monitoring — the same discipline as tracking p50/p95/p99 latencies, request throughput, and resource utilization for your APIs. (p95 latency = the time 95% of your requests beat — what your slowest 5% of users feel.)
 Token count is your "compute cost per request," latency is your response time, and throughput is your QPS.
 If you've built Grafana dashboards for service metrics or set up PagerDuty alerts on latency thresholds, you'll apply those exact skills here.
-The metrics just have different names.
+The one genuinely new axis: unlike a normal API where response size is basically free, here every token in and out is metered and billed — so token count is a first-class cost metric, not just a payload size.

 Why Track Tokens and Latency?